clugg/sm-json/README.md

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

 Please ensure that all tests pass before making a pull request.
+The test plugin uses the [sm-testsuite](https://github.com/clugg/sm-testsuite) library, which you will need to download separately.

 If you are fixing a bug, please add a regression test to ensure that the bug does not sneak back in.
 If you are adding a feature, please add tests to ensure that it works as expected.